markuskimius/cafe/README.md

     +-- ...
 ```

-Cafe also assumes the package has the following layout:
+Packages are assumed to have the following layout:

 ```bash
 +-- MYPACKAGE